u-boot/u-boot/test/py/README.md

   data.
 This is test data that may be re-used across test runs, such as file- system images.

 `pytest` also implements a number of its own command-line options.
+Commonly used options are mentioned below.
 Please see `pytest` documentation for complete details.
 Execute `py.test --version` for a brief summary.
 Note that U-Boot's test.py script passes all command-line arguments directly to `pytest` for processing.

+- `-k` selects which tests to run.
+The default is to run all known tests.
+This option takes a single argument which is used to filter test names.
+Simple logical operators are supported.
+For example:
+  - `'ums'` runs only tests with "ums" in their name.
+  - ``ut_dm'` runs only tests with "ut_dm" in their name.
+Note that in this case, "ut_dm" is a parameter to a test rather than the test name.
+The full test name is e.g. "test_ut[ut_dm_leak]".
+  - `'not reset'` runs everything except tests with "reset" in their name.
+  - `'ut or hush'` runs only tests with "ut" or "hush" in their name.
+  - `'not (ut or hush)'` runs everything except tests with "ut" or "hush" in their name.
+- `-s` prevents pytest from hiding a test's stdout.
+This allows you to see U-Boot's console log in real time on pytest's stdout.

 ## Testing real hardware